 “Maa when do I need to add the patali gur while making the Dudh Puli?
 Also, exactly when do I need to add the Puli so that those are both soft yet well cooked?”; Debjanir Rannaghar was a complete mess when I called maa last evening!

 To celebrate the festival of harvesting on the day of Makar Sankranti I have decided to make just one dish.
-A family favorite, needless to say, and something my mother is an expert making with.
+A family favorite, needless to say, and something my mother is an expert in making.
 I had little time, and little energy to make a complete platter for Poush Sankranti after a demanding day at work.
-Both Pasta and Mehebub (along with Rosie, Pasta’s nanny) helped me a lot.
-Pasta was responsible for handing over all the ingredients; Mehebub was responsible for grating the coconut and Rosie was responsible for making the dough for the Puli.
+Both Pasta and Mehebub (along with Rosie, Pasta's nanny) helped me a lot.
+The pasta was responsible for handing over all the ingredients; Mehebub was responsible for grating the coconut and Rosie was responsible for making the dough for the Puli.

-With their support, I ended on making not only the Dudh Puli but also some Koraishutir Kochuri and Notun Aloor Dum last night.
-I ended on writing the post at around 2:30 a.m.
+With their support, I ended up making not only the Dudh Puli but also some Koraishutir Kochuri and Notun Aloor Dum last night.
+I ended up writing the post at around 2:30 a.m.
 I clicked the pictures early in the morning and scheduled the post for the evening of Makar Sankranti.

-Maa has given the pro-tip that I need to mix the Gur with little milk and then I need to add that mixture to the boiling milk to avoid curdling of the milk.
-Maa then told me to add the Puli while the milk is reduced to 2/3!
-I followed Maa’s instruction as it is and unlike every single time ended on making Dudh Puli as good as her.
+Maa has given the pro-tip that I need to mix the Gur with little milk and then I need to add that mixture to the boiling milk to avoid curdling the milk.
+Maa then told me to add the Puli while the milk is reduced to ⅔!
+I followed Maa's instruction as it is and unlike every single time ended up making Dudh Puli as good as her.

 Dudh Puli Variations!

-I have grown up having with two different types of Dudh Puli.
+I have seen two different types of Dudh Puli being made up.
 At my ancestral house, Dudh Puli was always and till date prepared with Notun Gur/ Patali Gur.
-Dida though used to make it with Sugar.
-Needless to say at my place Dudh Puli was always having a light brownish color and Dida’s was always creamy.
+Dida though used to make with Sugar.
+Needless to say at my place Dudh Puli was always having a light brownish color and Dida's was always creamy.
 Tastewise both were good however, I always liked the Dudh Puli prepared with Gur instead of Sugar.

 In my ancestral house, Dudh Puli is a mandatory preparation on the day of Poush Masher Lokkhi Pujo.
 Jethima is responsible for the puja as well as for making the food inclusive of this winter delicacy.